-I will ask you a question: what is common denominator between Miuccia Prada, Jil Sander at the time, Hedi Slimane, and Nicolas Ghesquière?
+I will ask you a question: what is the common denominator between Miuccia Prada, Jil Sander at the time, Hedi Slimane, and Nicolas Ghesquière?

 Absolutely, very true.

-From what I understand, you’ve got a lot of talented people who make all the small details, like pockets and embroidery, but they can’t understand the whole picture of the brand – anything from stores to the ‘look’, to the packaging, scent and furniture in the shop.
+From what I understand, you’ve got a lot of talented people who make all the small details, like pockets and embroidery, but they can’t understand the whole picture of the brand – anything from stores to the ‘look’, to the packaging, scent, and furniture in the shop.

 This is very true.
-None of them have graduated from a school, because for some of them fashion schools did not exist at that time.
-However, they have very strong holistic vision.
+None of them have graduated from school, because for some of the fashion schools did not exist at that time.
+However, they have a very strong holistic vision.
 They made it happen through having the right talent.
 My point of advice would be that the most important thing is to learn impeccability.
 To know how to design and to know the fit.
 The product must be absolutely impeccable.
 However, even a product that is impeccable will have no life if it’s not in the bigger picture – it needs to be of this time.

 “The most important thing is to learn impeccability.”

-I think it’s super interesting that a creative talent, whether it’s in fashion, photography or architecture, should be designing what s/he really feels is right – in a kind of positively narcissistic way.
-However it should always have empathy with the zeitgeist, otherwise it is disconnected, it is anachronic and it has no use – then it just becomes narcissistic.
+I think it’s super interesting that creative talent, whether it’s in fashion, photography or architecture, should be designing what s/he really feels is right – in a kind of positively narcissistic way.
+However it should always have empathy with the zeitgeist, otherwise, it is disconnected, it is anachronic and it has no use – then it just becomes narcissistic.

 I also think there is always this tension with being ahead of the time and I think creative people are very fortunate because they are ahead of their time.
 They are really designing and foreseeing societal evolution, namely how people will dress.
 It is a huge responsibility.
 I recommend trying to understand your time.
 What makes your time today?
 Coco Chanel was so successful because she understood how self- supported women would dress, because she was a self-supported woman.
 She was an entrepreneur when women were not even allowed to work.
 Miuccia Prada understood how women could dress beautifully without having in mind to please a man.